Njunu-sk/OTP-Authentication-in-Rails-API-/README.md

 ![Send OTP logs](/public/images/otp.png)

+- Replace phonenumber and country code.

-- You will receive a `valid token` in your mobile, replace phonenumber and country code.
+- You will receive a `valid code` in your mobile.

 ### Create a User